-I wanted to have a water birth for my first labour.
-My friends and colleagues had all had positive experiences and only had good things to say about it.
-So I found out as much information as I could (I love to research everything!) before I put it into my birth plan.
+I really wanted to have a water birth.
+Everyone I asked about it had all had positive experiences.
+So I found out as much information as I could before I put it into my birth plan.
 Unfortunately, my baby had other plans and I wasn’t able to have my water birth.
-But I didn’t want all that research to go to waste so I decided to share so it could help someone else.
+But I would definitely put it on my birth plan if I had another baby.

-It sounds like a silly question!
-But I’d never seen a water birth and didn’t have a clue what a birthing pool was like!
-So a water birth is one of the natural pain relief options for labour and delivery.
-The birthing pool is just an oversized round bath, big enough to fit you and a birthing partner.
-The water temperature is between 36.5-37 degrees Celsius.
+A water birth is one of the natural pain relief options for labour and delivery.
+The birthing pool is an oversized bath, big enough to fit you and a birthing partner.
+The water temperature is between 36.5-37 degrees celsius.

 First, you need to talk to your midwife to make sure your pregnancy is suitable for one.
-There are sometimes reasons why you are unable to use the birthing pool.
 You can have a water birth at home or in the hospital.
-If you choose to have one at home you can rent one for your labour.
+If you choose to have one at home you can rent a birthing pool for your labour.

 If you are planning a hospital birth, you will need to phone the hospital and tell them when your labour starts.
 Explain that you would like a water birth and if there is a room available they will get it ready for you.
 If you choose to have a water birth make sure you write it into your birth plan.

 What Should I Wear For A Water Birth?

 Whether you at home or in the hospital, the most important thing is to feel comfortable.
 What to wear was one of my biggest worries when I was planning my water birth because I wanted to be comfortable but not feel too exposed.
 So I decided to go for a maternity bra (or a bikini top or sports bra if you have one that still fits!) and an oversized t-shirt.
 You can also wear pants or bikini bottoms underneath and remove them later.